-Finding the best temperature to sleep in is one of those matters where everyone seems to have a personal preference: some like sleeping in a cold room with lots of blankets; others in a warm room with a thin sheet.
-But, it turns out that there is an ideal temperature to produce the best night’s sleep, and helping your body maintain it may be more important than you think.
+Some like sleeping in a cold room with lots of blankets, others in a warm room with a thin sheet.
+But it turns out that there is an ideal temperature to promote the best night’s sleep.
+Helping your body maintain the optimal nighttime temperature may be more important than you think.

 How Does a Warm Room Affect Sleep?